nainikadwi/attendance-app/README.md

 	•	Response:
 	•	Updates the attendance record in the CSV file for the current date.

-# Default Admin Password : Password: admin123
+# Default Admin Password : admin123

-(You can change it by modifying the ADMIN_PASSWORD constant in the code.)
+You can change it by modifying the ADMIN_PASSWORD constant in the code.